Best Shopify SEO Strategies for Growth

 A Shopify store can have a large number of products and supporting pages, and when so many pages are being created, it’s very easy–and all too common–for whoever is setting up the page to take shortcuts, such as reusing blocks of text, repeating images, or duplicating an entire page and then making very minor tweaks.
 This can create confusion for a search engine, but that can be minimized by rewriting descriptions, changing images, or getting rid of redundant pages entirely.

-Once you've removed all duplicate pages, start diving deeper into product pages by sussing out duplicate titles and meta descriptions.
-Although meta descriptions don’t directly impact your client’s search engine results, it may impact whether a potential customer clicks through when they’re reading those descriptions on Google.
+Once you've removed all duplicate pages, start diving deeper into product pages by sussing out duplicate title tags and meta descriptions.
+Although meta tags and descriptions don’t directly impact where your client shows up on search engine results pages, it may impact whether a potential customer clicks through when they’re reading those descriptions on Google.

 Agency Tip: You’ll know that your client did not hire an agency with Shopify SEO knowledge to build their original site if you see simple yet common SEO mistakes such as having “Home” as the meta title on the homepage or every single page has generic branding copy as the meta description.
 If you do find this, celebrate the fact that your agency will get some quick and easy wins.